Secure, fast and scalable: Why the JAMstack is revolutionising web development

 https://www.cloudflare.com/de-de/learning/performance/what-is-jamstack/ (Information on JAMstack from the CDN provider Cloudflare)

-https://www.smashingmagazine.com/2020/01/migration-from-wordpress-to-jamstack/ (Article on the migration of the magazine from WordPress to JAMstack)
+https://www.smashingmagazine.com/2020/01/migration-from-wordpress-to-jamstack/ (Article on the magazine's migration from WordPress to JAMstack)

 Write a comment